kineticsystem/vscode_ros2/README.md

 -DCMAKE_EXPORT_COMPILE_COMMANDS=true
 ```

+If you use clangd, the file `c_cpp_properties.json` is no longer necessary.

 ## Remote development over SSH

 VSCode can be used to develop remotely over SSH.
 You must install an extension called [Microsoft Remote SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh).
 This extension will also add a button on the left toolbar to display all available Docker containers.